- The federal government does not give away grants or free money to start a business or cover personal expenses, according to usa.gov.

 At the same time, there are “federal benefit programs designed to help individuals and families in need become self-sufficient or lower their expenses.”
 And, these programs were crucial throughout the pandemic.

 But, there are additional government services and programs to assist people with a disability, students, small business owners, and seniors.
-While this may seem like “free” money, it’s often money that’s owed to you because they’ve been funded through taxes.
+While this may seem like government “free” money, it’s often money that’s owed to you because they’ve been funded through taxes.

 Moreover, there are specific qualifications that you must meet.
 And, there may even be some strings attached.
 One example would be loans from the Small Business Administration.
 While non-profits and select fields may be eligible for grants, most small businesses will receive a loan with a more favorable interest rate.